appzer0/pymailadmin/README.md

 ### Features

+  * Administrate your Dovecot-based encrypted mail server
+  * Uses your Dovecot database without altering it.
-  * Supports registering as a user, supplies a moderation interface for admins.
+  * Supports registering as a new mailbox user.
-  * Users manage their mailboxes and aliases.
+  * Users manage their mailboxes and aliases on their own.
+  * Supplies a moderation interface for new registrations.
+  * Supports maximum mailboxes number and maximum aliases number per mailbox.
-  * When password change for a mailbox, a rekey is pending and mailbox is disabled for 15 minutes for storag to  be reencrypted.
+  * When password change for a mailbox, a rekey occurs and mailbox is disabled for 15 minutes for storage to be reencrypted.
   * Mailboxes deletions requests are in pending state, deletions actually occur after 48 hours (via a crontask).
-  * Uses the same MySQL/MariaDB database as Dovecot but in separate tables.
-  * Supports separate web frontend admin server.
+  * Supports a web frontend admin server seperated from you Dovecot mail server.

 ### Requirements

+System:

   * A Debian-based system (tested on Debian 13 "trixie" only).
   * A fully functional mail server running Dovecot 2.4.1+ for auth and mail management.
-  * A fully functional Dovecot, talking to a MySQL/MariaDB database.
+  * A fully functional Dovecot installation, talking to a MySQL/MariaDB database.
   * A fully functional Dovecot ``mail_crypt`` plugin setup for mail storage encryption.
   * An acceptable hash algorithm for mail passwords. pymailadmin supports the following algorithms ONLY:
     * ``argon2id``